 The physical characteristics of a Bank and its location are significant to the preservation and protection of the Bylaw Interests and Values specified in Section 2.3(1)(a) above.

-The upper boundary of a Bank is the first observable break in the slope, or the mean annual flood level, whichever is lower.
-The lower boundary of a Bank is the mean annual low water level or mean annual low flow level, as appropriate.
+The upper boundary of a Bank is the first observable break in the slope, or the mean annual flood level, whichever is The lower boundary of a Bank is the mean annual low water level or mean annual low flow level, as appropriate.

 (3) Presumption